3V0L/spice-rack-api/README.md

 ## Tasks Yet to Be Done:
   - Tests
   - Users can add/edit image
-  - Edit image for recipe
   - Search for recipe
   - Store recipe to my book
-  - make recipes private or public
   - Rate a recipe
   - retrieve a specific user's profile